zephyrproject-rtos/zephyr/boards/arm/mec15xxevb_assy6853/doc/index.rst

 |          |          |        | 17-18     | 20-21    |         |
 +----------+----------+--------+-----------+----------+---------+

-.. note:: An additional setting for UART2 is to make sure JP39 does not have any jumper.
+.. note:: For UART2 make sure JP39 have jumpers connected 1-2, 3-4.

 To receive UART2 serial output, please refer to the picture below to make sure that JP9 configured for UART2 output.